Should Swiss investors worry about the US Estate Tax in 2026?

 - The decedent’s estate is 2 million dollars, with 1.8 million dollars in US assets.
 The decedent has 90% of US assets.
 So, he can get an exemption of up to 90% of 13.99 million, which is 12.591 million.
 Therefore, there will not be any US estate taxes.

-As you can see, most investors will pay no US Estate.
+As you can see, most investors will pay no US estate.
 In fact, if your total net worth is below the exemption, you do not have to worry about this tax.

-The exemption may change in 2026
+The exemption changes in 2026

 The current large exemption is partly due to a change in 2017, the Tax Cuts and Jobs Act (TCJA).
 This almost doubled the exemption at that time.
+Normally the exemption was supposed to go back to normal in 2026.
+This means we will go from about 14 million to about 7 million USD.

 What happens on death with US stocks?